Asi4nn/Python-YT-Downloader/README.md

 # Python-YT-Downloader

-## Plans
-- Be able download mp3 or mp4 files
-- Be able to download playlists

 ## How to use

 Requires pytube3 to be installed, the program will try and install this for the user on launch